-Who is Pramod Sawant? the new Goa CM and ayurvedic doctor
+Who is Pramod Sawant?
+The new Goa CM and ayurvedic doctor

 Panaji, Mar 19: BJP's Pramod Sawant was on Tuesday sworn in as the new chief minister of Goa, succeeding Manohar Parrikar, cremated hours earlier with state honours.